A Cusp in QED at g=2

-While \req{VeffabF} is an analytic function of $g$, the integral of \req{VeffabF} with the proper time weight \req{Veffab} does not exist for $|g|>2$.
+While~\req{VeffabF} is an analytic function of $g$, the integral of~\req{VeffabF} with the proper time weight~\req{Veffab} does not exist for $|g|>2$.
 Thus a naive extension of HES effective action to $|g|>2$ is not possible.
-This parallels the observation that the Klein-Gordon-Pauli operator \req{EoMg} is not self-adjoint for $|g|>2$.
-We have presented a careful study of how the eigenstate level crossing can be recognized and states assigned to half-spaces of the full Hilbert space, leading to a natural self-adjoint extension and a valid theoretical $g$-QED framework for $|g|>2$.
-The cusp and related nonperturbative in $g$ effects arise from implementation of the self-adjoint extension described.
-The origin of the cusp is in the periodic crossing of eigenenergies in the spectrum of Landau eigenstates seen in upper section of Fig.\, \ref{fig:Veffexpg} showing the quantity $K$, \req{spectrum1}.
+This parallels the observation that the Klein-Gordon-Pauli operator~\req{EoMg} is not self-adjoint for $|g|>2$.
+We have shown how the eigenstate level crossing can be recognized and states assigned to half-spaces of the full Hilbert space, leading to a natural self-adjoint extension and a valid theoretical $g$-QED framework for $|g|>2$.
+The cusp and related nonperturbative in $g$ effects arise considering the self-adjoint extension described.
+The origin of the cusp singularity is in the periodic crossing of eigenenergies in the spectrum of Landau eigenstates seen in upper section of Fig.\,\ref{fig:Veffexpg} showing the quantity $K$, see~\req{spectrum1}.

-The top frame of Fig.\,\ref{fig:Veffexpg} illustrates the case of a (weak) magnetic field only, a similar result is obtained for the case of an electric field only, leading to the unique form \req{meroexpB}.
-Within this expression we have shown cusps at $g=g_{\rm D}$ for two physical quantities computed for arbitrary $g$:\\ $\bullet$ The renormalization group coefficient $b_0$ proportional to function $f_{1,0}$, see Fig.\,\ref{fig:Veffexpg};\\ $\bullet$ The light-by-light scattering in the long-wavelength limit comprising a smooth function $f_{2,0}$, and for the term $(\vec E\cdot\vec B)^2$ the cusp function $f_{0,2}$, see Fig.\, \ref{fig:Veffexpg}.

-These nonperturbative in $g$ one-loop results require infinitely many contributions from eigenvalues \req{spectrum}, and for this reason the effects predicted here are only visible in phenomena arising from vacuum fluctuations, such as the $\beta$-function and effective light-light interactions.
-We have checked that these results can be arrived at directly by the method of $\zeta$-function regularization following Weisskopf~\cite{Weisskopf}.

-Our results agree in the fundamental domain $-2\le g\le 2$ with earlier perturbative work: the functional dependence on $g$ is explicit and the same for the vacuum polarization as had been obtained in Ref.\,\cite{AngelesMartinez:2011nt} in Eq.\,(56).
+We have shown cusps at $g=g_{\rm D}$ for two physical quantities computed for arbitrary $g$:\\ $\bullet$ The renormalization group coefficient $b_0$ proportional to function $f_{1,0}$, see Fig.\,\ref{fig:Veffexpg};\\ $\bullet$ The light-by-light scattering in the long-wavelength limit comprising a smooth function $f_{2,0}$, and for the term $(\vec E\cdot\vec B)^2$ the cusp function $f_{0,2}$, see Fig.\,\ref{fig:Veffexpg}. \\ We have checked that these results can be arrived at directly by the method of $\zeta$-function regularization following Weisskopf~\cite{Weisskopf}.
+Our results agree with earlier perturbative work in the fundamental domain $-2\le g\le 2$: the functional dependence on $g$ is explicit and the same for the vacuum polarization as had been obtained in Ref.\,\cite{AngelesMartinez:2011nt} in Eq.\,(56).
 We have shown by explicit computation that an expansion around $g=0$ is valid for $|g|\le 2$ only.